7db9a/lsk/README.md

 ### Inside lsk

-The rationale is you can just punch in the key number + Enter.
-That's90% of it.
+The rationale is that you can just punch in the key number + Enter.
+That's 90% of it.
 To go back a dir, punch `0`.

 Here's all the important ones.
 Note some of the commands below require a space.